Jean Claudio

 Jean Claudio (28 March 1927 – 11 January 1992) was a French actor.

 Biography

-He began his acting career in the cinema at the age of ten, playing the role of the Tsarevich, son of Tsar Nicolas II in The Imperial Tragedy.
+Born Claude Daniel Robert Martin, he began his acting career in the cinema at the age of ten, playing the role of the Tsarevich, son of Tsar Nicolas II in The Imperial Tragedy.

 In 1938, at the age of eleven, he played Mathieu Sorgue in Les Disparus de Saint-Agil by Christian-Jaque.
 He entered the Paris Conservatory, where, at fourteen, he was given the role of Chérubin in Le Mariage de Figaro.
 He has since had an international career, particularly in the United States.